-Further, there is no duty in UK to submit information on health emergency response and preventive measures for hazardous mixtures to the UK National Poisons Information Service (NPIS).
-GB-based importers and downstream users, as well as NI-based downstream users supplying the GB market, are encouraged to voluntarily send a Safety Data Sheet (SDS) to sds.npis@nhs.net.
+Also GB-CLP includes the duty to submit information on health emergency response and preventive measures for hazardous mixtures to the UK National Poisons Information Service (NPIS).
+GB-based importers and downstream users, as well as NI-based downstream users supplying the GB market, have to send a Safety Data Sheet (SDS) to sds.npis@nhs.net.
+Actually the plan was to implement a voluntary scheme for poison center notifications instead of the mandatory provisions under Annex VIII to the EU CLP.
+The government agencies in charge of CLP are now working to rectify what it calls an error.
+However, the timeline for this is unclear and all in all, the process may well take up to a year, if not slightly longer.